-- a Obtain the doc_id of the batch that failed during committal from the error log event log. - b Retrieve and display the image associated with the doc_id. - c If the image displays, you can delete the batch because the batch had already fully migrated to optical media and did not need to be rescanned.
+- Obtain the doc_id of the batch that failed during committal from the error log event log. - Retrieve and display the image associated with the doc_id. b - If the image displays, you can delete the batch because the batch had already fully migrated to optical media and did not need to be rescanned.